ujjwalmohands-a11y/The-Agent-Harness-Spectral.Ai/README.md

-# 🚀 Approval-Gated Assistant: Quick Start Guide
+# 🚀 Spectral AI: Quick Start Guide

 Welcome to the **Approval-Gated Assistant**!
 This guide is designed to help you get this powerful, human-in-the-loop AI agent up and running on your local machine from scratch.